Dési Bouterse: Amnesty

 On 1 February 2012, Ruben Rozendaal, one of the military suspects, announced in local media that it was time for him to come forward with the truth about the December Murders because he wanted to clear his name before he died: he was suffering from a severe kidney disease, and the doctors had told him he did not have much time left to live.
 After consulting with his lawyer, Rozendaal decided to withdraw the testimony he had given in 2010.
 After the last suspects and witnesses in the December Murders case were heard, the court-martial decided to hear Rozendaal again, and this hearing was set for 23 March 2012.

 On 19 March, five members of Bouterse's political party Megacombinatie and one member of Paul Somohardjo's party Pertjajah Luhur proposed a law in the parliament which in effect would grant amnesty for the suspects in the December Murders, including Dési Bouterse.
 The amnesty law would also cause immediate termination of the trial.
 The parliamentary voting was to be held on 23 March, the same day Ruben Rozendaal testified in court that Bouterse personally killed two of the fifteen men: union leader Cyrill Daal and military member Soerindre Rambocus.
 That day there was no quorum in the parliament, and the voting did not continue.

 On 4 April 2012, after three days of debate, the Assembly passed the amnesty law with 28 votes in favor and 12 votes opposed.
 The political parties Nieuw Suriname and BEP, both members of Bouterse's coalition, left the room when the voting started because they "did not believe that they should support a law which is being opposed by a large part of the Surinamese community."
-The chair of the Surinamese parliament, Jennifer Simons, who is also a member of Bouterse's party, voted for the law.
+The chair of the Surinamese parliament, Jennifer Geerlings-Simons, who is also a member of Bouterse's party, voted for the law.

 The controversial law granted amnesty to Bouterse and the 24 other suspects.
 This could also mean that the ongoing December Murders trial will face an immediate stop.

 On 13 April 2012, the public prosecutor in the December Murders trial formulated the demanded sentence against five suspects, including the main suspect, Bouterse.
 His defense lawyer, Irwin Kanhai, requested that the trial would be declared moot because of the amnesty law.
 On 11 May 2012, the court decided whether the trial would continue or not.

 Edgar Ritfeld, one of the 25 suspects, said that he did not want amnesty because he knows he is innocent.
 He wanted the trial to be continued so that his innocence could be proven.
 Ruben Rozendaal and Wim Carbiere, both suspects, also asked for continuation of the trial.

 The controversial amnesty law was protested both nationally and internationally.
 Organizations such as the United Nations, Human Rights Watch, Amnesty International, Reporters Without Borders and the Inter-American Commission on Human Rights condemned the law and urged the Surinamese judges and the Public Prosecutor's Office to continue the trial.
 On 19 April 2012, Human Rights Watch demanded an immediate retraction of the law.